Program management overview

 Practices to share standards and policies and ensure consistency among the Splunk user community. |

-Establish standards and policies Establish naming conventions for indexes, apps, and source types (see Naming conventions) Use roles to separate access to data from capabilities (see Managing data based on role) Establish a program that fosters user development (see Enabling users with incentives) |
+Establish standards and policies (see Community best practices and Lantern best practices) Establish naming conventions for indexes, apps, and source types (see Naming conventions) Establish a program that fosters user development (see Enabling users with incentives) |

-Everything outlined in intermediate Enforce standards and policies Use Splunk software to monitor for configurations and knowledge objects that do not meet standards |
+Everything outlined in Intermediate Use Splunk software to monitor for configurations and knowledge objects that do not meet standards (see Monitor and organize knowledge objects) |

 COLLABORATION